In order to make a lasting impression on your target market, your product packaging needs to be attractive and it must have the “wow” factor.

 - By sealing the ink against exposure to air, the coating maintains the fidelity of metallic inks.
 Aqueous coating is also less susceptible to yellowing, making it a better alternative to varnish.

 Although AQ coating provides several benefits, the chances of chemical burning with aqueous coating and UV coating is higher than other finishing such as varnish.
 The solvent resistance of aqueous coating is lower than that of UV coating and thermal lamination.
-Nevertheless, AQ coating is still the popular choice for print finish options.
+Nevertheless, AQ coating is still the most popular choice for print finish options.